400 Elm St, Pembroke, MA 02359, USA

 FREE-FLOWING RIVERS are unaltered by human impact, and flow unobstructed, carrying and depositing nutrients and sediments along their corridors.
 They house essential native breeding grounds for migratory fish and provided for a biodiverse ecosystem.
 Prior to industrialized society, all rivers were free flowing, however, free-flowing rivers are now globally threatened, primarily by infrastructure.The section of the Indian Head River (IHR) immediately downstream of the Waterman Tack Factory site flows freely.
 Native fish in the IHR that need free-flowing rivers to complete their life cycle include brook trout, brown trout, rainbow trout and northern redbelly dace.

 There are two dams leftover from the industrial use of the river along the Indian Head River — the highly visible one at Ludden’s Ford, and the rock remnants of one just downstream of the State Street and Cross Street bridge in Hanson and Hanover.
 The dam at Ludden’s Ford Park is an obstruction for the thousands of river herring and shad that come each spring to spawn in the Indian Head River.
 There is a fish ladder on the dam, but it is difficult if not impossible to maintain, as it is in the middle of the spillway and it is likely impassable under certain conditions.
-The river is host to river herring, shad, eels, freshwater mussels, and native and stocked brook trout.
+The river is host to river herring, shad, eels, freshwater mussels, and native and stocked brown and Eastern brook trout.

 Historic Site: No